mgilardi/PantheonSiteSync/README.md

 ssh-keygen -t rsa -b 4096
 ```
 Copy your new rsa.pub file to Pantheon

-## CUSTOMIZATION
-Customize the files in the config dir. to your needs.

 ### gsed
 You need it, get it from brew.